 Create the socket.io connection using a custom class

-I chose to wrap the socket.io connection into a class that extends an EventEmitter so that I can somewhat easily create wrapper methods around the library.
-An example would be the subscribe method, where any component can subscribe to any event from the socket, without needing to know the specifics of the socket.io-client library syntax.
+method, where any component can subscribe to any event from the socket, without needing to know the specifics of the socket.io-client

 socketIoClient.js